davharris/dissertation/dissertation.md

 $$p(\vec{y}) \propto \mathrm{exp}\Big({\sum_{i}{\alpha_i y_i} + \sum_{j \neq i}}{\beta_{ij} y_i y_j}\Big).$$

 Unfortunately, the exponentially large number of possible assemblages makes the normalizing constant for this joint probability distribution intractable when the number of species is larger than 20 or so.
 However, it is generally straightforward to simulate examples of assemblages that are consistent with graphical models such as these, using Monte Carlo techniques like Gibbs sampling [@salakhutdinov_efficient_2012].
-Gibbs sampling is especially convenient for these models because it only requires the conditional probabilities, which are straightforward to compute (Harris 2015; Appendix).
+Gibbs sampling is especially convenient for these models because it only requires the conditional probabilities, which are straightforward to compute (Harris 2015; Appendix C.1).

 In each of the scenarios below, the “observed” landscapes were simulated using Gibbs sampling from a pre-specified set of “true” parameters, then stochastic approximation was used to recover these parameters from the simulated presence-absence data.